-c.
+- b.
+For retrofitted installations, the appropriate nested thrie-beam transition shown in the current Design Standards, Index 402. - c.
 The nested W-beam approach transition shown as Detail J in the 1998 edition of the Roadway and Traffic Design Standards, Index 400, Sheet 7 of 21.
 This detail is also shown in the 2000 edition of the Roadway and Traffic Design Standards, Index 401, Sheet 1 of 9.

 All guardrail replacements and new installations connecting to standard New Jersey Shape and F Shape bridge traffic railings shall conform to the current Design Standards, Index 400.
-For guardrail retrofits connecting to existing bridge traffic railings, see Design Standards, Index 402 and the Structures Manual, Volume 3.
+For guardrail retrofits connecting to existing bridge traffic railings, see Design Standards, Indexes 402 or 477 and the associated Instructions for Design Standards.

 - 2. For approach ends of existing bridge traffic railing retrofits constructed in accordance with the 1987 through 2000 Roadway and Traffic Design Standards, Index 401, Scheme 16, "Guardrail Continuous Across Bridge": - a.
-The W-beam approach transition shown as Detail J in the 1987 edition of the Roadway and Traffic Design Standards, Index 400, Sheet 9 of 13, upgraded as shown in Interim Design Standards, Index 403 by the installation of a nested section of W-beam guardrail, additional guardrail posts and offset blocks and a transition block if a curb is not present beyond the bridge end. - b.
-The nested W-beam approach transition shown as Detail J in the 1998 edition of the Roadway and Traffic Design Standards, Index 400, Sheet 7 of 21, upgraded as shown in Interim Design Standards, Index 403 by the installation of a transition block if a curb is not present beyond the bridge end.
+The W-beam approach transition shown as Detail J in the 1987 edition of the Roadway and Traffic Design Standards, Index 400, Sheet 9 of 13, upgraded as shown in Design Standards, Index 403 by the installation of a nested section of W-beam guardrail, additional guardrail posts and offset blocks and a transition block if a curb is not present beyond the bridge end. - b.
+The nested W-beam approach transition shown as Detail J in the 1998 edition of the Roadway and Traffic Design Standards, Index 400, Sheet 7 of 21, upgraded as shown in Design Standards, Index 403 by the installation of a transition block if a curb is not present beyond the bridge end.
 A transition block is not required if a curb is present. - 3.
-For trailing ends of existing bridge traffic railing retrofits constructed in accordance with the 1987 through 2000 Roadway and Traffic Design Standards, Index 401, Scheme 16, "Guardrail Continuous Across Bridge": - In the absence of continuing guardrail, two panels of W-beam guardrail and a Type II End Anchorage as shown in Design Standards, Index 400 or another approved end anchorage. - b.
+For trailing ends of existing bridge traffic railing retrofits constructed in accordance with the 1987 through 2000 Roadway and Traffic Design Standards, Index 401, Scheme 16, "Guardrail Continuous Across Bridge": - a.
+In the absence of continuing guardrail, two panels of W-beam guardrail and a Type II End Anchorage as shown in Design Standards, Index 400 or another approved end anchorage. - b.
 A continuous W-beam guardrail system. - 4.
 For approach ends of existing bridge traffic railing retrofits constructed in accordance with the 1987 through 2000 Roadway and Traffic Design Standards, Index 401, Schemes 1 and 19, "Concrete Safety Barrier": - a.
-The appropriate nested thrie beam transition shown in Design Standards, Index 402.
+The appropriate nested thrie-beam transition shown in Design Standards, Index 402.